December 2, 2018

 Although trained as a classical vocalist from the age of 15, Amy has discovered joy in singing all types of music over the years including pop/top-40/dance, jazz standards, Broadway, and rock.
 Her background includes a wide array of studio session work, dramatic performances, spokes modeling, industrial film acting, and live appearances ranging from singing and dancing on the cruise ship circuit to National Anthem performances at sporting events, including Florida Everblades hockey games.

-Amy and her husband, Patrick, enjoy being silly at home with their children, cooking, hanging out with friends, going to church, playing in the pool or gulf, reading, movies, and fun day trips whenever possible.
+Amy and her husband, Patrick Gilhuly, enjoy being silly at home with the family, cooking, hanging out with friends, going to church, playing in the pool or gulf, reading, movies, and fun day trips whenever possible.
 Please visit Amy at CanaryForHire.com.

 James (Jim) Castaldi was born and brought up in Woonsocket, Rhode Island and is a graduate of Woonsocket High School.
 After high school, Jim attended Dean Junior College in Franklin, Massachusetts receiving an Associate Degree in Business Administration before moving to Boston and receiving a Bachelor of Arts Degree in Music Education and a Master’s Degree in Music Education from Boston University.
 After college, Jim became the band director at Woonsocket High School where he had a 35-year career, retiring in 2001.

 Jim’s professional career includes performances with all major bands and artists up and down the East Coast including, Peggy Lee.
 Kate Smith, Englebert Humperdinck, Disney On Parade, The Ice Capades, The Ringling Bros.
 Circus, Music Man and many others.
 Jim and his wife, watercolor artist Michaela, retired in 2005 and moved to Naples where he is currently a member of the Gulf Coast Big Band, The Paradise Brass Quintet and is the music director of the Naples Big Band.